portalplus-repo/portal-plus-privacy/index.md

 ## About the Extension

 Portal+ is a browser extension aimed at Hattrick players who use hattrickportal.online.
-It offers a dark theme, file export of tables, player update notifications, a training calculator, a season calendar, a player shortlist, and team collaboration tools.
+It offers a dark theme, file export of tables, player update notifications, a training calculator, a season calendar, a player shortlist, and staff collaboration tools.
 The extension runs only on pages at hattrickportal.online.

 ## Data We Collect

-The extension keeps data in two places: locally on your own device, and in the cloud for team features.
+The extension keeps data in two places: locally on your own device, and in the cloud for staff-related features..

 ### Data Stored on Your Device